Mark Kelly

-Mark Edward Kelly (born February 21, 1964) is an American politician, former astronaut, and United States Navy captain who has served as the junior United States senator from Arizona since 2020.
-A member of the Democratic Party, he was elected in the special election held following the death of Senator John McCain, defeating incumbent Republican Martha McSally.
+Mark Edward Kelly (born February 21, 1964) is an American politician, retired astronaut, and former naval officer serving as the senior United States senator from Arizona, a seat he has held since 2020.
+He is a member of the Democratic Party.

 Kelly flew combat missions during the Gulf War as a naval aviator before being selected as a NASA Space Shuttle pilot in 1996.
-He flew his first space mission in 2001 as pilot of STS-108, piloted STS-121 in 2006, and commanded STS-124 in 2008 and STS-134 in 2011, the final mission of Space Shuttle Endeavour.
-His identical twin, Scott Kelly, is also a retired astronaut; they are the only siblings to have both traveled into orbit.

-Kelly's wife, then-Arizona Congresswoman Gabby Giffords, was shot and nearly killed in an assassination attempt on January 8, 2011.
-Six people died in the Tucson shooting.
-After the Sandy Hook Elementary School shooting the following year, Giffords and Kelly founded the nonprofit Americans for Responsible Solutions, later renamed Giffords, which campaigns for gun control measures like universal background checks and red flag laws.
+He flew his first space mission in 2001 as pilot of STS-108, then piloted STS-121 in 2006, and commanded STS-124 in 2008 and STS-134 (the final mission of Space Shuttle Endeavour) in 2011.
+In January 2011, Kelly's wife, then-Arizona Representative Gabby Giffords, was shot and nearly killed in an assassination attempt in Arizona.
+Kelly retired from the Navy and NASA that October.
+In 2013, Kelly and Giffords founded a nonprofit political action committee, Americans for Responsible Solutions (later merged into Giffords), which campaigned for gun control measures like universal background checks.

-Kelly announced his candidacy for Arizona's Class 3 U.S. Senate seat in the 2020 special election on February 12, 2019.
-He won the Democratic primary on August 4, 2020, and defeated incumbent Republican Martha McSally in the November 3, 2020, general election, becoming the first Democrat to win this seat since 1962.
-Kelly was sworn in on December 2, 2020.
+On February 12, 2019, Kelly announced his candidacy for Arizona's Class 3 U.S. Senate seat in the 2020 special election.
+He won the Democratic primary on August 4, 2020, and defeated incumbent Republican Martha McSally in the general election on November 3, becoming the first Democrat to win this seat since 1962.
+Kelly was sworn in on December 2.
 In 2022, he was elected to a full term in office, defeating Republican challenger Blake Masters.
+Independent Kyrsten Sinema's departure from the Senate in 2025 made Kelly Arizona's senior senator.
+He was reportedly one of the three leading contenders for the Democratic vice presidential nomination in the 2024 U.S. presidential election, along with Pennsylvania governor Josh Shapiro and Minnesota governor Tim Walz.
+Presidential nominee Kamala Harris ultimately chose Walz.

 Early life and education

-Kelly and twin brother Scott Kelly are the sons of Richard and Patricia (née McAvoy) Kelly, two retired police officers.
-He is of Irish descent.
+Mark Kelly and his identical twin brother, Scott Kelly, are sons of Richard and Patricia (née McAvoy) Kelly, two retired police officers.
+Kelly is of Irish descent.
 He was born on February 21, 1964, in Orange, New Jersey, and raised in West Orange, New Jersey.
 Kelly graduated from Mountain High School in 1982.
-He received a Bachelor of Science in marine engineering and nautical science from the United States Merchant Marine Academy, graduating with highest honors in 1986.
-In 1994, he received a Master of Science in aeronautical engineering from the U.S. Naval Postgraduate School.
+In 1986, he took highest honors in a marine engineering and nautical science BSc from the United States Merchant Marine Academy.
+In 1994, he received a MSc in aeronautical engineering from the U.S. Naval Postgraduate School.